CDCgov/data-exchange-messages/reports/README.md

 Reports are an essential component of the data observability aspect of the CDC Data Exchange (DEX).
 In DEX, data is ingested to the system typically through a file upload.
 As the upload progresses through the service line processing occurs.
 The processing in the service line is made up stages, which can be the upload, routing, data validation, data transformations, etc.  Within each of those stages one or more actions may occur.
 Taking the example of upload, one action within the stage may be to first verify that all the required metadata associated with the uploaded file is provided and reject it if not.
 Other upload actions may include the file upload itself or the disposition of the upload for further downstream processing.
 Reports are provided by both services internal to DEX and downstream of DEX as data moves through CDC systems.
 Those services indicate the processing status of these stages through Reports.

 # Delivery Mechanisms
 Reports may be provided in one of two ways - either through calls into the Processing Status (PS) API as GraphQL mutations or by way of an Azure Service Bus.
-There are pros and cons to each summarized below.
+There are pros and cons of each summarized below.

 | Azure Service Bus   | GraphQL                  |
 |---------------------|--------------------------|
 | Fire and forget [1] | Confirmation of delivery |
 | Fast                | Slower                   |

 [1] Failed reports are sent to a Report deadletter that can be queried to find out the reason(s) for its rejection.
-There is currently no direct feedback mechanism to the report provider of the rejection.
+When using ASB there is no direct feedback mechanism to the report provider of the rejection.

 ### GraphQL Mutations
 GraphQL mutations are writes to a persisted object.
 In the case of PS API, reports are written to PS API as GraphQL mutations.